Embracing with love the many wings

 The success of our efforts depends on the involvement of many.
 We rely on the support of individuals, foundations, corporations and other partners in several ways to achieve our goals.
 We are not Government or State Funded.

-Won’t you please join us to make a real difference in the lives of Under My Wing winged children?
+Won’t you please join us to make a real lasting difference in the lives of Under My Wing winged children?